 CUSTOMER_PROFILE Data Keys

-CUSTOMER_PROFILE data keys are found in the
+CUSTOMER_PROFILE data keys have the prefix

 Additionally, any custom customer profile attribute added in the Elastic Path Admin Console can be used as a data key.